Narutuffy/hashnode-backup/ckeydcqub00q0iqs1byp88wpv.md

-## What is Cache and Why do New Devs Struggle With It?
+## What is and common ways of using it?

 Let me set the context with this quote
 >There are only two hard things in Computer Science: cache invalidation and naming things.